The Cannabis Leaf Is Good Medicine

 Some of the various terpenes and their effects include:

-So, the next time you go to throw out the trimmings of your cannabis plants, think again.
+Finally, the next time you go to throw out the trimmings of your cannabis plants, think again.
 Get the most bang for your buck by using the cannabis leaves to their full potential.